 But this will not be a story about defeat.
 Or even about glorifying it.
 Of painting the hurt a pretty colour for other people to like it.
 We will stop calling ourselves heroines for simply loving another person.

 In all the strangeness of human connection, we can’t be outraged with what we understand.
 When we’ve always understood that we are built to endure and survive a storm, we don’t question when it finally comes crashing in.
 We don’t call it the devil for testing us.
-The best thing we can do is find warmth in the comfort of things.
+The best thing we can do is find warmth in the comfort of people we call our home.

 And to the lovers who are left without a lover, this will not undo what you’ve given and what you’ve become.
 Strong women.